Michael Ponsor: Career

 Ponsor served as a law clerk to Judge Joseph L. Tauro of the United States District Court for the District of Massachusetts from 1975 to 1976.
 He was in private practice in Boston, Massachusetts from 1976 to 1978 and in Amherst, Massachusetts from 1978 to 1983.
 He was an adjunct professor at Yale Law School from 1989 to 1991 and Western New England University School of Law since 1988.
 He served as a United States magistrate judge of the United States District Court for the District of Massachusetts from 1984 to 1994.

 Federal judicial service

-Ponsor was nominated to be a United States District Judge of the United States District Court for the District of Massachusetts by President Bill Clinton on November 19, 1993, to a seat vacated by Judge Frank H. Freedman.
+Ponsor was nominated to be a United States district judge of the United States District Court for the District of Massachusetts by President Bill Clinton on November 19, 1993, to a seat vacated by Judge Frank H. Freedman.
 He was confirmed by the United States Senate on February 10, 1994, and received his commission on February 14, 1994.
 He assumed senior status on August 15, 2011.
-Mark Mastroianni, the District Attorney, of Hampden County, would fill the seat after a three year delay.